 Warm, often humid, air naturally rises up (warm air rises) through the ridge vents and replacement air is drawn in through soffit vents to replace it.

-Looking for an effective solution to wood rot in Pennsylvania and New Jersey?
+Looking for an effective solution to wood rot ?
 Reach out to us by phone or send us an email to schedule a free roof repair estimate.
-We are one of Pennsylvania and New Jersey's finest roofers, maintaining a solid reputation and providing only the best services and products.
+We are one of Pennsylvania's finest roofers, maintaining a solid reputation and providing only the best services and products.
+We offer all our roofing services in Whitehall, Northampton, Center Valley, Emmaus, Brenigsville, Schnecksville, Orefield, Fogelsville, Slatington, Catasauqua, New Tripoli, Coplay, Macungie, Zionsville and the surrounding areas.

 our service area